 If you had to give up your toothbrush or your car, which would it be?
-According to a recent survey, 42 percent of adults and 34 percent of teens would rather turn in their keys, computer, cell phone, or microwave than get rid of their toothbrush.
-It seems that many Edmonds residents love toothbrushes the way Dr. Kitts and Dr. Hewett do.
+According to a recent survey, 42 percent of adults and 34 percent of teens would rather turn in their keys, computer, cell phone, or microwave than get rid of their toothbrushes.
+It seems that many Edmonds residents love toothbrushes the way Dr. Kitts does.
 We at Soundview Family Dental would like to take this opportunity to celebrate the history of the toothbrush and discuss choosing the one that’s right for you.

 Toothbrushes are Older than What?!